islami00/CSC200-c/ubuntu/class06/pointers.md

 ### Assignment

-Say we assign an address to a pointer and swap the value at that address by reassignment of the pointed variable, the value of the pointer remains the same but the value we get also changes dynamically which is another advantage of pointers.
+Say we assign an address of a variable to a pointer and swap the value at that address by reassignment of the pointed variable, the value of the pointer remains the same but the value we get by grabbing with `*` also changes dynamically which is another advantage of pointers.

 Hence,